he-tiantian/PMP-GNNs/README.md

 Please unzip data.zip before running the python files in the corresponding folders.

-As there are no pre/post process or early stopping control and different GPU/CUDA platforms might be used, the performances might be slightly different from those reported in the paper.
+As there are no pre/post process or early stopping control and different GPU/CUDA platforms might be used, the performances might slightly change.

 If you are interested in using the source code and data released here, please cite our paper: